spherenix/resolveAudio/README.md

 Here is a list of limitations:
 - The script expects your files to all end in .MP4 filenames.
 Yes, that is case sensitive
-- If your files end in a different format, you must manually change that file extension from line 12, 14 and line 17 (*.MP4) to *.WHATEVER
+- If your files end in a different format, you must manually change that file extension from line 12, 14 and line 17 `(*.MP4)` to `*.WHATEVER`
-- Since `ffmpeg` is only doing a copy, your existing *.MP4 files and the new *.mov files will take up double the space.
+- Since `ffmpeg` is only doing a copy, your existing `*.MP4` files and the new `*.mov` files will take up double the space.
 I wrote a simple command on line 17 to move those to a folder called `tmpTrash` that's created in the same location the files are renamed.
-If the copied files look good after testing, you can remove that `tmpTrash` directory altogether to consolidate.
+This is what `line 10` does.
+If the copied files look good after testing, you can remove that `tmpTrash` directory altogether to consolidate your disk space usage.
-- If you DO NOT have enough space for duplicate files, you may want to add a new line in the `for loop` that removes the duplate *.MP4 file as it converts it.
+- If you DO NOT have enough space for duplicate files, you may want to add a new line in the `for loop` that removes the duplicate `*.MP4` files as it converts it.
+I'll improve that later

 There are probably more limitations but I am pressed for time at the moment and just want to share this for now.